 The Short Version

 Writing has always been part of me.
 I have been writing stories since I was four years old and have pursued writing as a career since the age of twelve.
 My Bachelor’s of Arts degree, from LeTourneau University, is in Digital Writing: an English degree with emphasis on digital media, copy writing, grammar, style, and formatting.
 I also hold an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts where I studied with such mentors as Kathi Appelt, Julie Larios, and Sharon Darrow.
-I have taught both creative writing and compostion and am active in the Society for Children’s Book Writers and Illustrators.
+My teaching experience includes Freshman composition at the college level and creative writing, composition, literature, and grammar from elementary to high school.
+I am active in the Society for Children’s Book Writers and Illustrators.

 The Longer Short Version